drone/docs.drone.io/createaccount.markdown

 </td>
 </tr>
 </table>
+-->

-To see more details about these permissions, and to modify or delete them, you'll need to go to Github's or Google's account management screen
+To see more details about the permissions granted to Drone.io, and to modify or delete them, you'll need to go to Github's, Google's, or Bitbucket's account management screen

 For Google: